If your outlet is not working, there is a chance that you'll need a pro to fix it, but some troubleshooting would come in handy

 You’ve already popped your popcorn for movie night, but when you turn on the TV… nothing.
 Don’t panic—more than likely it’s not your TV that’s dead; it’s the outlet.

 Outlet malfunctioning is a common problem homeowners face.
 In some cases, it’s not a bad idea to take a few troubleshooting steps to see if you can solve the problem yourself before calling a pro.
+(You might also be able to change the outlet.)
 Here’s a guide to some of the most common reasons for a dead electrical outlet.

 Safety warning: You have to take safety precautions when dealing with electricity.
 Unplug all devices and appliances from dead outlets.
 It’s also a good idea not to come near an electric plug or outlet without switching off the breaker from the main electric panel first.

 If you found yourself stuck with an electrical outlet that doesn’t work, it's not always because of a major electrical problem.
 Here are some reasons you might be having trouble and some troubleshooting tips to try before calling the professionals.

 Sometimes outlets are controlled by wall switches.
 It’s common for rooms that do not have overhead lighting to have wall switches to turn operate a floor lamp, but sometimes these outlets get used for other items by accident.
 So before you stress yourself out about your outlet not working, check to see that the switch is actually on first.
 It sounds like a silly thing to overlook, but (let’s be real) we’ve all been there.

 A Problem With The Device Not The Outlet

 Sometimes you think the outlet is dead, but the problem is actually with the device or appliance you’re trying to use.
 To make sure that's not the issue, plug a different device into the same outlet.
 If it works, then it’s a problem with the device.